Best Subcompact 9mm Pistols 2026: Top 8 Micro-Compact Carry Guns Ranked (P365 XL, Shield Plus, 43X MOS, Hellcat) header image

 2. Optic-Ready Capability

 Every subcompact 9mm you buy in 2026 should be optic-ready.
 A micro red dot (Holosun 507K, EPS Carry) dramatically improves accuracy and low-light aiming.
 Factory optic cuts provide lower mounting and maintain warranty.
 The P365 XL, 43X MOS, Hellcat OSP/Pro, and MAX-9 all come optic-ready.
 The base Shield Plus does not; get the Performance Center OR variant ($599) if you want optics.
-See our best pistol red dots guide for optic rankings.
+See our best pistol red dots guide for optic rankings, or the M&P Shield Plus & M&P 2.0 upgrades guide for Shield Plus trigger and optic picks.

 3. Capacity-to-Size Ratio